Fulbright Program History

-Traditional Fulbright Scholar Program: Each year, 800 scholars and professionals from universities go to more than 140 countries to lecture or conduct research.
+Scholar Program (includes Core and Distinguished Chairs): Each year, 800 scholars and professionals from U.S. universities go to more than 140 countries to lecture or conduct research..

 Alumni Initiative Award: Provides grants to Fulbright alumni to develop projects which will increase linkages between their home and host institutions.
 Deadline: Mid-February

-Student Fulbright Program: U.S. graduate students and graduating seniors provided grants to study abroad in over 140 countries.
+U.S. Student Fulbright Program: U.S. graduate students and graduating seniors provided grants to conduct research, study, or teach English abroad in over 140 countries.
 Similar awards are offered to foreign graduate students to attend U.S. universities.
-Deadline: Mid-October
+Deadline: CSU internal deadline September 15

 Foreign Area and Language Training Program: Fosters research and training endeavors focused on non-western languages and area studies through a number of programs.
 Administered by the Department of Education's Office of International Education and Graduate Programs See: http://www.ed.gov/about/offices/list/ope/iegps/index.html